cnizzardini/cakephp-swagger-bake/docs/attributes.md

 #[OpenApiResponse(associations: [])]
 ```

-We can restrict the associations using the `whiteList` option which supports dot notation:
+To include deeper associations or restrict the associations, use the `whiteList` option.
+This supports dot notation:

 ```php
 #[OpenApiResponse(associations: ['whiteList' => ['Films.Languages', 'City']])]